hande-qmc/hande/documentation/manual/tutorials/ifciqmc.rst

 .. note::

-    We highly recommend a visual inspection of the convergence plot of the initiator error as the convergence can be non-monotonic and, as a result, requiring more than two populations give statistically equivalent results.
+    We highly recommend a visual inspection of the plot of the initiator error as a function of population as the convergence can be non-monotonic and, as a result, requiring more than two populations give statistically equivalent results.

 Finally, using real populations can, as with :ref:`fciqmc <fciqmc_tutorial>`, have a significant impact on the stochastic error.
 Again, this is done by setting